NotoFederico/ImageAIEnhancer/README.md

 ---

-# 2. Download the application
+# 2. Building the application

+## 2.1 Building prerequisites

 ---

-# 3. Building the application

-## 3.1 Building prerequisites
+## 2.2 Compiling and running

 ---

-## 3.2 Compiling and running
+# 3. Contributing

+Pong Gmae uses the [gitflow workflow](https://www.atlassian.com/git/tutorials/comparing-workflows#gitflow-workflow).
+If you are implementing a new feature or logic from the original game, please branch off and perform pull requests to ```develop```.
+If you are fixing a bug for the next release, please branch off and perform pull requests to the correct release branch. ```master``` only contains tagged releases, you should never branch off this.

 ---

-# 4. Contributing

----
-# 5. Licence
+# 4. Licence

+Image AI Enhancer is licensed under the GNU General Public License version 3.